Manage data /Connect /

 # What next?

-Once you finish the configuration flow for a new data layer, you can review sync events while Netlify completes the initial data sync from your connected sources.
+Once you finish the configuration flow for a new data layer, you can review sync events while Netlify completes the initial data sync from your data sources.

 If the sync events are not successful, review our troubleshooting tips for support.